GunitBindal/surya-runpod-h100/README.md

 - ✅ No model download wait time
 - ✅ No pip installs on startup
 - ✅ Production-ready
+- ✅ Automatically updated on every push to main

 ### Option 2: GitHub Handler (Simple but Slower)